acfdavis/thermoml-fair/README.md

 *Figure 1.
 Distribution of the top 10 most frequently reported thermophysical properties in the ThermoML dataset.
 Dataset covers 97 unique properties in total.*

+This breadth of high-quality, peer-reviewed data is rare in materials informatics.
+By making 97 distinct properties machine learning–ready, ThermoML-FAIR enables reproducible benchmarking and cross-property modeling workflows.
+Such coverage supports not only thermal conductivity or viscosity prediction but also broader efforts in sustainable materials discovery and process design.

+> ⚠️ **Note**: While ThermoML-FAIR implements schema validation and robust error handling, the ThermoML archive contains inconsistencies across files and versions.
+Some rare properties or edge-case entries may not parse perfectly.
+> I encourage users to review outputs for their specific use case and welcome contributions to further improve coverage.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
 For Parquet support, install with `pip install 'thermoml-fair[parquet]'` before running related tests.